adamm/starman/README.md

 LEDs, 235 components, ESP32-S3 MCU, esp-idf framework, and WiFi/Bluetooth
 support.
 Audio is driven by 4 PWM channels, featuring a volume control and a class-D amplifier.

+Version 2.1 includes over-the-air firmware updates.
+I plan on releasing new themes and songs every Holiday season.

+As of December 2023, there are **7 themes** and **81 arranged songs**.

+> [!NOTE]
+> I'll be demoing the Starman project, as well demoing its build process at [Calgary Maker Faire, May 4 & 5 2024](https://calgary.makerfaire.com/).
+> Come talk to me if you are interested in purchasing a pre-built Starman for Christmas 2024!

 You can see v2 in action here: https://www.youtube.com/watch?v=h6fquYPDars